Tridentran/A2dm/README.md

 # $A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain

-## This is the Official PyTorch implementation of our Cognitive Computation paper "$A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain".
+## This is the Official PyTorch implementation of our Cognitive Computation paper " $A^2DM$: Enhancing EEG artifact removal by fusing artifact representation into the time-frequency domain ".

 ![Alt text](a2dm.png)